VictorGaiva/rabbitmq-stream/guides/introduction/getting-started.md

 end
 ```

-Then you can subscribe to messages from a stream:
+Then you can consume to messages from a stream:

 ```elixir
 {:ok, _subscription_id} = MyApp.MyConnection.subscribe("stream-01", self(), :next, 999)